 Consider this: Upsie laptop warranty plans are based on the initial cost of your laptop.
 More expensive computers have slightly more costly warranty plans.
-The costs typically range between $41 and $321 and differ whether you choose a two or three year warranty.
+The costs typically range between only $41 and $321 and differ whether you choose a two-year or three-year warranty.
 After the initial plan purchase, you only ever pay a $25 deductible — no matter how much the repair or replacement might cost.
 You also never pay to ship the item for repair.
 Upsie provides a prepaid two-day shipping label.

 Compare the cost of some popular warranty plans below.

-- AppleCare for a new 16-inch MacBook Pro can cost you $399 for the plan.
-Then, you’ll pay between $99 and $299 in deductible costs for repairs, depending on what they might be, and have limited claims per year.
-With Upsie, a three-year warranty costs $385.99 with a $25 deductible, and customers get unlimited repairs up to the purchase price and access to the Genius Bar.
+For a new 16-inch MacBook Pro, AppleCare can cost around $399 for the plan.
+Then, you’ll pay between $99 and $299 in deductible costs for repairs, depending on what they might be.
+Worst of all, AppleCare has limited claims per year.
+In contrast, with Upsie, a three-year warranty for the same device costs $385.99 with a $25 deductible, and customers get unlimited repairs up to the purchase price and access to the Genius Bar.